Constructing Wadge classes: Introduction

 \section{Introduction}

 Throughout this article, unless we specify otherwise, we will be working in the theory $\ZF+\DC$, that is, the usual axioms of Zermelo-Fraenkel (without the Axiom of Choice) plus the principle of Dependent Choices (see Section \ref{sectionpreliminaries} for more details).
-By space we always mean separable metrizable topological space.
+Given a set $Z$, we will denote by $\PP(Z)$ the collection of all subsets of $Z$.
+By \emph{space}, we will always mean separable metrizable topological space.

 Given a space $Z$, we will say that $\bG$ is a \emph{Wadge class} in $Z$ if there exists $A\subseteq Z$ such that